garriguv/garriguv.github.io/talks.md

 title: Talks
 ---

-I have talked at various conferences on the subject of mobile continuous integration.
+I have talked at various conferences on the subject of mobile continuous integration and leading large cross-functional projects.

 ## 2018